klebs6/klebs-general/README.md

 This is a workspace for crates which are broadly useful across a variety of projects.

-It contains the following crates:
+Here we have the following crates:

 # `backoff-macro`
 description = "Mark an async function with #[backoff] to get the default ExponentialBackoff behavior. (tokio compatible)"